SMI/SmiServices/src/common/Smi_Common_Python/README.md

 The function `annotation_xml_to_dict` parses the XML and returns a suitable Python dict.

-Also contains a function to write such XML files, useful when testing.
+Also contains a function to write such XML files, useful when testing, or when converting from a Phi file.

 ## Mongo.py